Qsen02/Softuni-ReactJS-Final-Project/README.md

 # Gaming club
 This is web site for posting publications related to games.
-# Techologies
+# Technologies
--Front-end: React and react-dom-router library
+-Front-end: React and react-router-dom library

 -Back-end: Express and MongoDB database
 # API Reference